flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

   - Can't define a function in a function.
 - For *external* functions and variables, all references to them by the same name are references to the same thing.
   - This includes when compiled seperately.
-  - Referred to as *external linkage*
+  - Referred to as *external linkage*.
 - External variables let functions communicate outside of args and return values.
   - Avoids long argument lists, but not great.
   - Good when functions share the same data, but neither calls the other.